panoptic-labs/docs/blog/2023-12-11-panoptic-beta-launch-epoch-four/2023-12-11-panoptic-beta-launch-epoch-four.md

 ![](./epoch-4-opens-banner.png)

-**UPDATE**
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">📢 Delay of Trading Competition<br/><br/>Due to the recent surge in gas prices and limitations posed by the low beta deposit size, we are postponing Epoch 4.
-We want to ensure a fair and accessible experience for all.<br/><br/>Stay tuned for updates when the on-chain weather improves ❄️</p>&mdash; Panoptic (@Panoptic_xyz) <a href="https://twitter.com/Panoptic_xyz/status/1736777353945354623?ref_src=twsrc%5Etfw">December 18, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Next Monday, December 18, Panoptic is rolling out Epoch 4 with some changes that will spice up our trading competition.
+Next Wednesday, January 10, Panoptic is rolling out Epoch 4 with some changes that will spice up our trading competition.
 Most notably, we're launching on a new chain, expanding the available markets to trade on, and giving out more prizes.

 In the past we've limited our Epochs to a select list of individuals, but this time we're expanding access: **anyone will be able to join the trading competition**.
 Additionally, the first 100 depositors will be eligible to claim the Epoch 4 POAP.